-When considering what to include in your Will, your first priority is to look after your loved ones.
+When considering how to structure your Will, your first priority is to look after your loved ones.

 Your Will ensures your last wishes will be carried out the way you intended.
 It also offers you the chance to create a lasting legacy, supporting the life-changing work of charities that are important to you.
 Making this commitment will ensure that your beliefs and values live on.